Doxuno

 TERMINATION

-(c) Resignation by the Employee: The Employee may resign by providing the Employer with 2 weeks' written notice.
-The Employer may, at its discretion, waive the notice period and pay out any remaining notice.
+(c) Resignation by the Employee: The Employee may resign on 2 weeks' written notice.
+The Employer may waive the notice period and pay it out.

-(d) Return of Property: Upon termination for any reason, the Employee shall immediately return all Employer property, devices, access credentials, confidential documents, and materials.
+(e) Return of property: On termination for any reason, the Employee shall immediately return all Employer property, devices, access credentials, confidential documents and materials.

 8.